neilgee/beavertron/README.md

 ### Images
 - Added a 'blog-feature' image at 300x200
-- Override default medium image with a hard crop
+- Re-added Medium 300x300 with hard crop
 - Added filter to allow Beaver Builder recognise added custom image sizes
 - Removed default WordPress 'medium_large' image size - other defaults can be removed by uncommenting
 - Function added to allow SVG image uploads to Media Library.
+- Image uploads add their file name as alt and title attributes

 ### Custom Logo